 This means, the casual user no longer has to go through the hassle of downloading and installing different software.
 Searching and installation of the desired apps from Chrome Web Store can be done within the matter of a few seconds.

 As you already know by now, Chromebooks are optimized for Google’s apps such as Gmail, Google Calendar, and Google Drive.
-This can be a very smooth experience for the people who already use these services; however, it may not be as smooth of a transition setting up their new notebook for someone who has never used these services.
+This can be a very smooth experience for the people who already use these services; however, it may not be as smooth of a transition for someone who isn’t an existing user."CAN INSTALL ANDROID APPS FROM THE GOOGLE PLAY STORE"

-Google provides a decent Office alternative, Google Drive.
-With Google Drive, users can create everything from text documents to spreadsheets and presentations.
+Google provides a decent Office alternative, Google Docs.
+With it, users can create everything from text documents to spreadsheets and presentations.
 In addition to that, we can import all of the Microsoft Word documents and PowerPoint presentations directly into Google Drive, allowing you to work on your already existing files.

 It would be a bit of a bumpy ride in order to get used to the new apps, which is why you can still get the online variants of the software like Microsoft Office Online, which is available as a series of apps for Chromebooks, and you can always use the native Google Drive to open and edit documents and spreadsheets.

 There are many photo editors available for Chrome OS, including the open-source GIMP image editor.
-However, Photoshop is not supported as there is no Chrome OS app that can edit Adobe’s .PSD files right now.
+However, Photoshop is not supported as there is no great Chrome OS app that can edit Adobe’s .PSD files right now.
+But again, there’s a limited photoshop for Android.

 Apart from some of the software not being available on Chromebooks, you as a potential consumer should also be aware of the fact that there are more than 200 offline Chrome apps that can work without Internet connectivity, including Gmail, Pocket, and Google Drive as well as the tons of the Android apps coming soon, but there are still many apps that simply won’t work if you’re offline.